Here's how management sees the next fiscal year playing out. Take-Two Interactive (NASDAQ:TTWO) just wrapped up a strong fiscal year (2019) despite in

 We generated record net bookings and adjusted operating cash flow [in 2019], which exceeded our outlook at the start of the year, along with strong earnings growth, driven by the record-breaking launch of Red Dead Redemption 2, the outstanding performance of NBA 2K and better-than-expected results from Grand Theft Auto Online and Grand Theft Auto V.

 Take-Two’s record 2019 was powered by the Red Dead Redemption sequel, which sold over 24 million units and accounted for 32% of annual revenue despite having launched in the back half of the fiscal year.
 Grand Theft Auto products kicked in another 26% of sales, and the NBA 2K franchise rounded out the top three by selling 9 million copies and powering a new record in recurring, subscription-based revenue.
-These strong results together produced a significantly better year than management had predicted, while both EA and Activision came up short of their annual targets.
+These strong results together produced a significantly better year than management had predicted, while both EA and Activision came up

 Tech News: Keeping engagement going